 As well as imposing fines, the courts can imprison offenders.
 Five people have been sent to prison for health and safety offences since January 1996.
 Of course, if convicted of manslaughter or culpable homicide, offenders are likely to receive a prison sentence.

 More detail on the maximum penalties for health and safety offences can be found at the back of the HSE Enforcement Policy Statement .

 We also believe that many of the maximum penalties available for health and safety offences are too low – as the courts have themselves said on occasion.
 The Government supports our view and is committed to increasing many of the maximum fines available to the lower courts as well as making imprisonment more widely available for both lower and higher courts.

 Under the terms of the Work Related Deaths protocols following a work related death the police will take the lead in a joint investigation with HSE or other relevant enforcing authority to see whether there is sufficient evidence to suggest that a serious criminal offence (other than a health and safety offence), such as gross negligence manslaughter (in Scotland, culpable homicide) or corporate manslaughter (in Scotland, corporate homicide) may have caused the death.
 If there is insufficient evidence that such a serious criminal offence (other than a health and safety offence) caused the death, then HSE or the relevant enforcing authority will take over and investigate under health and safety law.

-In order to help avoid HSE inspections, prosecutions and fines, Effective Software has a very compatible HSE Software that is your best defence in protecting yourself and your employees by giving you the control to strive for a zero harm safety culture.
+In order to help avoid HSE inspections, prosecutions and fines, Engage EHS has a very compatible HSE Software that is your best defence in protecting yourself and your employees by giving you the control to strive for a zero harm safety culture.
 To find out more information on our cloud based software system, why not Contact one of our product experts and Request A Demo.